Understanding your advanced prostate cancer (APC)

 Always remember to talk to your treatment team if you have any questions about your APC.

-Common prostate cancer symptoms
+Common prostate cancer symptoms4

 - Blood in the urine or semen